Category: UX advice / How I work

 When you’re commissioned by a client are you the type of person who wants to disappear and not show them anything until you have something you’re 100% happy with?
 If so then you’re taking a massive gamble.

-This means acting like a member of their team.
-Share everything you learn along the way through your research and take them with you in your design process.
-Let them help you by getting their input early not at the end when you might have to re-do everything.
-I can’t think of any major disagreements I’ve had taking this approach.
-This is worth an article of its own, which I’ll write up soon.
+I share everything I learn along the way through research and I try to take them with me in the design process.
+I get their input early, not at the end when I might have to re-do everything.
+I can’t think of any major disagreements I’ve had taking this approach and I’ve written about this open working here.

 Ultimately if you’re a one-person team then you are your own boss who is responsible for keeping things fresh.
 The great thing is, there are no rules for how you can earn money.
 Once you’re out of the world of working for one company, you can look at many different income streams.